networkop/networkop.github.io/content/post/2021-05-cumulus-ignite.md

 The first few topologies I'd spun up and tested worked pretty well out of the box, however I did notice that my fans were spinning like crazy.
 Upon further examination, I had noticed that the `clagd` (MLAG daemon) and `neighmgrd` (ARP watchdog) were intermittently fighting to take over all available CPU threads while nothing was showing up in the logs.
 That's when I decided to have a look at the peerlink, thankfully it was super easy to do `ip netns exec FOO tcpdump` from my WSL2 VM.
 When I saw hundreds of lines flying on my screen in the next few seconds, I realised it was a L2 loop (it turned out all of the packets were ARP).

 At this point, it is worth mentioning that one of the hacks/workarounds I had to implement when building the image was stubbing out the `mstpd` (it wasn't able to take over the bridge's STP control plane).
 At first, I didn't think too much of it -- kernel was still running CSTP and the speed of convergence wasn't that big of an issue for me.
 However, as I was digging deeper, I realised that `clagd` must be communicating with `mstpd` in order to control the state of the peerlink VLAN interfaces (traffic is never forwarded over the peerlink under normal conditions).
-That fact alone meant that neither the standard kernel STP implementation nor [upstream mstpd](https://github.com/mstpd/mstpd) would ever be able to cooperate with `clagd` -- there's no standard for MLAG, although I suspect most implementations are written by the same set of people.
+That fact alone meant that neither the standard kernel STP implementation nor [upstream mstpd](https://github.com/mstpd/mstpd) would ever be able to cooperate with `clagd` -- there's no standard for MLAG (although I suspect most implementations are written by the same set of people).
 My heart sank, at this stage I was ready to give up and admit that there's no way that one of the most widely deployed features (MLAG) would work inside a container.

-However, there was a way to make Cumulus Linux work in a containerised environment and that would be to run it over a native Cumulus Kernel which, as I discovered later, was very [heavily patched](http://oss.cumulusnetworks.com/CumulusLinux-2.5.1/patches/kernel/).
+However, there was one way to make Cumulus Linux work in a containerised environment and that would be to run it over a native Cumulus Kernel which, as I discovered later, was very [heavily patched](http://oss.cumulusnetworks.com/CumulusLinux-2.5.1/patches/kernel/).
 So, in theory, I could run tests on a beefy Cumulus VX VM with all services but docker turned off but that would be a big ask and not a nice UX I was hoping for...

 ## Slope of Enlightenment

 This is when I thought about the [Firecracker](https://firecracker-microvm.github.io/) -- the lightweight VM manager released by AWS to run Lambda and Fargate services ([originally](https://github.com/firecracker-microvm/firecracker/blob/main/CREDITS.md ) based on the work of the Chromium OS team).
-I'd started looking at the potential candidates for FC VM orchestrators and got very excited when I saw both [firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd/blob/f320d3636aee41661eb525b284ce6213f6c7a3d5/docs/networking.md) and [kata-containers](https://github.com/kata-containers/kata-containers/blob/2fc7f75724ac9e18e60f63dcc9aa395dc51c184d/docs/design/architecture.md#networking) support multiple network interface with [tc redirect](https://man7.org/linux/man-pages/man8/tc-mirred.8.html), the same technology that's used by containerlab to run [vrnetlab-based images](https://containerlab.srlinux.dev/manual/vrnetlab/).
+I'd started looking at the potential candidates for FC VM orchestration and got very excited when I saw both [firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd/blob/f320d3636aee41661eb525b284ce6213f6c7a3d5/docs/networking.md) and [kata-containers](https://github.com/kata-containers/kata-containers/blob/2fc7f75724ac9e18e60f63dcc9aa395dc51c184d/docs/design/architecture.md#networking) support multiple network interface with [tc redirect](https://man7.org/linux/man-pages/man8/tc-mirred.8.html), the same technology that's used by containerlab to run [vrnetlab-based images](https://containerlab.srlinux.dev/manual/vrnetlab/).

 However, both of these candidates relied on [virtio VM Sockets](https://lwn.net/Articles/556550/) as the communication channel with a VM, which just happened to be one of the features _disabled_ in Cumulus Linux kernel.
 So the next option I looked at was Weavework's [Ignite](https://github.com/weaveworks/ignite) and, to my surprise, it worked!
 I was able to boot the same container image using ignite CLI instead of Docker: